seasonedcc/composable-functions/README.md

 It will pass the same environment to all given functions, and it will pass the output of a function as the next function's input in left-to-right order.
 The resulting data will be the output of the rightmost function.

-Note that there is no type-level assurance that a function's output will align with and be succesfully parsed by the next function in the pipeline.
+**NOTE :** that there is no type-level assurance that a function's output will align with and be succesfully parsed by the next function in the pipeline.

 ```ts
 const a = makeDomainFunction(z.object({ aNumber: z.number() }))(